Crimson Desert: Ranch and Livestock Guide – Unlock Ben & Maximize Income

 Checking Current Capacity

-When the numerator approaches the denominator, you are hitting capacity and need either to expand or start slaughtering/selling stock.
+• When the first number approaches the second, you are at capacity and need to expand, sell, or slaughter.

-Capacity upgrades come from your wider camp management and building systems, not from Ben directly.
-As you develop your Greymane camp and associated projects, you will see construction options that improve the farm and ranch facilities.
+Capacity comes from your wider camp management, not from Ben directly.
+As you develop your Howling Hill camp and its construction projects, you will unlock upgrades that improve the ranch and farm.

-• Open your camp management / construction menu (via the camp interface, not Ben).
+• Open the camp management / construction menu (via the camp interface, not Ben).

-In practical terms, early expansions should be prioritized alongside your key income‑generating camp buildings.
-Each additional pen multiplies the effect of any efficient livestock choice you make later, so pushing capacity up early has strong long‑term payoff.
+Prioritise these expansions early, alongside your key income-generating camp buildings.
+Each extra slot multiplies the value of every efficient livestock choice you make later, so pushing capacity up early has a strong long-term payoff.

 Step 5 – Registering, Housing, and Slaughtering Animals Correctly

-The ranch system is strict about workflow.
-Animals must be properly registered into your pens before you can process them for meat or other products, and some quests will fail to recognize your progress if you skip steps.
+The ranch is strict about workflow.
+Animals must be properly registered into your pens before you can process them for meat or other products, and some quests will not recognise your progress if you skip steps.

 Registering Livestock with Ben

-Whether you bought animals directly from Ben or captured them in the open world, the game expects you to assign them to pens through the ranch interface:
+Whether you bought animals directly from Ben or captured them in the open world, the game expects you to assign them to pens through the Manage Ranch interface:

 Wild Capture vs. Purchase

 You can capture animals in the wild and bring them back to your ranch.
-This offers an alternative path if you have not yet unlocked a given species via Trust, but it is significantly more manual and time‑consuming.
+This is a useful alternative if you have not yet unlocked a species via Trust, but it is far more manual and time-consuming.

-• Purchase route: Unlock animal via NPC Trust → buy from Ben as needed.
+• Purchase route: unlock the animal via NPC Trust, then buy from Ben as needed.

-For animals you plan to keep in large numbers (especially cows and pigs once they are available), the Trust‑and‑purchase route is far more scalable.
-Wild capture is better suited to filling specific gaps or experimenting early.
+For animals you plan to keep in numbers (cows, sheep, and pigs once unlocked), the Trust-and-purchase route is far more scalable.
+Wild capture is better for filling specific gaps or experimenting early.

 Advertisement